Sage-Bionetworks/PythonEmbedInR/README.md

 ### R to Python (pySet)
 To allow a nearly one to one conversion from R to Python, PythonInR provides Python classes for vectors, matrices and data.frames which allow an easy conversion from R to Python and back.
-The names of the classes are prVector, prMatrix and prDataFrame.
+The names of the classes are PrVector, PrMatrix and PrDataFrame.

 #### Default Conversion
 | R                  | length (n) | Python      |